kaix90/LAPRAN-PyTorch/README.md

 "# LAPRAN-PyTorch"

-This repository is an PyTorch implementation of the paper **"LAPRAN: A Scalable Laplacian Pyramid Reconstructive Adversarial Network for Flexible Compressive Sensing Reconstruction**.
+This repository is an PyTorch implementation of the paper **"LAPRAN: A Scalable Laplacian Pyramid Reconstructive Adversarial Network for Flexible Compressive Sensing Reconstruction"**.

 ## Code
 Clone this repository into any place you want.